mlhartme/stool/main/documentation.md

 #### DESCRIPTION

-Removes the Maven repository and rotates *.log info *.log.gz files.
+Removes the Maven repository and rotates *.log into *.log.gz files.

 [//]: # (include stageOptions.md)